Let’s take a deeper dive into the magic that is gas defrost..

 For this test to work properly, we need a coil that is free of large ice buildup but that has a ‘normal’ frost on it.
 If I’m troubleshooting a particularly difficult system, I’ll first clear all ice from the coil, then disable defrost overnight and return in the morning to ensure that I have the right conditions to test the defrost.

 Now, I’ll connect a thermometer to the line that bypasses the TEV at the evaporator and allow that to stabilize.
 I really like to use a thermometer that record Min/Max readings for this job.
-You can also take temperature on the line leaving the evaporator or really anywhere along the liquid line that is dedicated 100% to that circuit.
+You can also take the temperature on the line leaving the evaporator or really anywhere along the liquid line that is dedicated 100% to that circuit.
 It that line runs all the way back to the compressor unit, you can test it there although the further from the evaporator you measure the temperature, the less accurate the test becomes.

 Make a note of the temperature in your notebook and go start a defrost.
 Monitor this temperature and a distinct pattern should emerge if defrost is functioning properly.
 The temperature will hold stable for a couple minutes.
 Typically this is already pretty cold because we’re in a refrigerated space, then it will start to drop.
-I will normally see a start temperature in the low ‘teens’ here and expect within 2-4 minutes to see it dropping and it will hit a low of -2 to -6.
-This is a rush of liquid that has condensed in the evaporator and has rejected so much heat that it is very subcooled.
+I will normally see a start temperature in the low ‘teens’ here and expect within 2-4 minutes to see it dropping and it will hit a low of -2°F to -6°F. This is a rush of liquid that has condensed in the evaporator and has rejected so much heat that it is very subcooled.

 This temperature will then start to rise as there is less and less frost to absorb heat from the gas.
 Once all the frost is gone, this will start rising pretty rapidly.
-Once it hits 65° on newer equipment and 75° or so on older equipment, you can be sure that there is no frost left on the equipment and that any further defrost is just wasting time and is detrimental to equipment operation and possibly to product shelf life.
+Once it hits 65°F on newer equipment and 75°F or so on older equipment, you can be sure that there is no frost left on the equipment and that any further defrost is just wasting time and is detrimental to equipment operation and possibly to product shelf life.